guomx69/MarkerCluster_leaflet_ES6/readme.txt

     2) npm install (all the packages in packages.json)
     3) npm run dev

-    see the screenshot for the upgrade:
+    see the live demo below:
     http://129.146.60.162:8080/

     the references: